dylanpieper/ShinySurveyJS/readme.md

     └── messages.R        # Defines messageUI and server message functions
 ```

-## Hashing Process and URL Parameters
+## Hashing System and URL Parameters

 ShinySurveyJS has an automated hashing system for URL parameters to enhance security by making it more challenging to directly access or modify URL parameters.
 It's important to highlight, though, that the current configuration does not eliminate the possibility of the hashes being programmatically discovered.

-### Key Features
+### How it Works

-1.  **Automatic Hash Generation and Storage:** When a new parameter (such as a survey, entity, or any custom parameter) is introduced, a unique hash is generated and stored in `hash.csv`, which is structured into two columns: `object` for the actual name or identifier, and `hash` for the unique hash.

-2.  **Hash Composition:** The hashes are made up of 10 random alphanumeric characters (e.g., "a1b2c3d4e5"), ensuring each hash is unique within the `hash.csv` file and managed automatically by the system.

-3.  **URL Parameter Security:** By using these unique hashes in URLs instead of the actual object names or identifiers, the system enhances security and limits direct access or manipulation.
+When a new parameter (such as a survey, entity, or any custom parameter) is introduced, a unique hash is generated and stored in `hash.csv`, which is structured into two columns: `object` for the actual name or identifier, and `hash` for the unique hash.
+The hashes are made up of 10 random alphanumeric characters (e.g., "a1b2c3d4e5"), ensuring each hash is unique within the `hash.csv` file and managed automatically by the system.
+By using these unique hashes in URLs instead of the actual object names or identifiers, the system enhances security and limits direct access or manipulation.

 You can disable the hashing mechanism by setting `hash_active = FALSE` in `app.R`.
 It is recommended to keep this feature enabled to ensure the security of your app.
 If you disable the hashing mechanism, specify the name of the json file in the survey parameter: